 Survivors eligible to receive damages from a Florida wrongful death claim include:

 At Mase Seitz Briggs, we understand how difficult it can be after the loss of a loved one.
-Our Miami wrongful death lawyers are compassionate, experienced, and singularly-focused on getting you and your family the most extensive recovery possible.
+Our Miami wrongful death lawyers are compassionate, experienced, and dedicated to getting you and your family the maximum recovery possible.

 When Can a Person Be Held Liable for Another Person’s Death?